Justice League America Annual

 Page 55, panel 1

 Booster returns to the Justice League Headquarters along with the rest of the Justice League America only to find that it has been destroyed along with Blue Beetle's Bug.
-The Bug pictured is Beetle's original DC Universe Bug, not the redesign shown in Justice League America #63.
-(Apparently writer Dan Jurgens forgot to tell artist Dave Cockrum about the changes to Beetle's Bug and Fire's costume that happened two months earlier in Dan Jurgens' Justice League America title.)
+The Bug pictured is Beetle's original DC Universe Bug, not the redesign shown in the aforementioned Justice League America #63.
+A lot happened in that issue!
+(The Dan Jurgens-drawn Justice League America #63 featuring redesigns for Fire and the Bug was released only two months earlier, too late for artist Dave Cockrum to incorporate in this double-sized issue that would have required a longer production schedule.)

 Boosterrific Rating: Worth Its Weight In Gold.